bergholz/trello2misc/README.md

 Download the package into some directory.
 Copy the template.ini file to trello2misc.ini and adapt it to your needs.
 Copy the trello file to your todo.txt add-on directory.
-Create a soft link to the trello2misc.py file in the todo.txt add-on directory.
+Set the TRELLO2MISC_DIR variable in the trello file.

 Example (assuming you have a ~/opt-directory for your local software):